 If possible put it on the list for next time.

-Being hard on yourself, being mean to yourself – simply isn’t healthy.
+Beating yourself up and being mean to yourself – simply isn’t healthy.
 It is not part of growing as a person.
-It is not part of a self love philosophy.
+It’s not part of a self-love philosophy.